antoinedumontneira/WiCKED/README.md

 - astropy

 ## Credits
-Part of the code that fits the wiggles with many sinusoidal was inspired by the work of M. Perna.
+Part of the code that models the wiggles with many sinusoidal was inspired by the work of M. Perna.
 You can find their original repository https://github.com/micheleperna/JWST-NIRSpec_wiggles/tree/main.

 ## Contact
 This python package is still under development.
 For any questions or feedback, please contact me via dumont@mpia.com or open an issue on GitHub.